Category Archives: Fashion

 Autumn Fashion

 The first two months of Autumn in the Western District produce some of the year’s best weather.
 There are warm days but a chill is felt in the night air.
-By May however, we begin to get a taste of what lies ahead with more wet and cold days.
+By May, however, we begin to get a taste of what lies ahead with more wet and cold days.

+During the mid 19th century, ladies had to rely on reports from London and Paris for their fashion news.
 In 1848, the “London and Paris Ladies Magazine of Fashion” predicted coloured velvet trimmed for Autumn dresses.
-Velvet was also a popular for bonnets.
+Velvet was also popular for bonnets.

 aut